Kim Davis: Reactions to controversy

-Reactions against Davis also came from the White House, from Kentucky Governor Steve Beshear, and from candidates in the race for the 2016 presidential election.
+Reactions against Davis also came from the White House, Kentucky Governor Steve Beshear, and candidates in the 2016 presidential election.
 White House Press Secretary Josh Earnest said, "No public official is above the rule of law.
 Certainly not the president of the United States, but neither is the Rowan County clerk."
 Governor Beshear said the judge's decision "speaks for itself", while his attorneys called the legal arguments in her suit against him "absurd".
 Democratic presidential candidate Hillary Clinton said, "Officials should be held to their duty to uphold the law – end of story."
 Several Republican presidential candidates also called on Davis to comply with court orders.
 Donald Trump said, "the decision's been made, and that is the law of the land."
 Jeb Bush, former governor of Florida, said Davis "is sworn to uphold the law", but also suggested that some sort of accommodation be made for her.
 Republican presidential candidates Carly Fiorina and Senator Lindsey Graham of South Carolina both suggested that Davis should comply with the court order or resign.

 Several national Republican politicians supported Davis.
 Republican presidential candidate Mike Huckabee, the former governor of Arkansas, said that the Kim Davis affair was part of a "criminalization of Christianity" and organized a rally for Davis outside the jail where she had been held.
 Senator Ted Cruz of Texas, another Republican presidential candidate, said that Davis was a victim of "judicial tyranny" and attended the same rally.
 Louisiana Governor Bobby Jindal and Senator Rand Paul of Kentucky, also presidential candidates, both voiced their support for Davis.
 Matt Bevin, the Republican nominee for Kentucky governor in the 2015 election, said a simple solution to Davis's plight is for the government to stop providing marriage contracts.

-A survey of American adults conducted by YouGov in September 2015 found that 56% supported Judge Bunning's decision to jail Davis for contempt of court, while 31% of Americans opposed the decision.
+A YouGov survey of American adults conducted in September 2015 found that 56% supported Judge Bunning's decision to jail Davis for contempt of court, while 31% opposed it.
 When asked what Davis should do, 65% said that Davis should resign from office; 23% said that Davis should stay in office and continue to refuse to issue marriage licenses to same-sex couples; and 4% said that Davis should remain in office but issue licenses to all persons legally entitled to one.